canriquez/canriquez/README.md

 I genuinely enjoy learning and building projects using web technologies, including HTML, CSS, Javascript, Ruby, and Ruby on Rails, and soon to include React and Redux projects too 🚀.

-My professional experience allowed me to work with great people across 13 countries and live in big cities like Buenos Aires, London, and Munich.
+My professional experience in Telecoms allowed me to work with great people across 13 countries and live in big cities like Buenos Aires, London, and Munich.

 Today, full stack web development is my joy and the platform to take on new projects and keep learning.